 - PAC Medical Director Training

-- Emergency Regulations from DHSS-Division of Health Care Quality
+- Final Regulations from DHSS-Division of Health Care Quality

 - Training Presentation: Mandatory Testing by Curative (6.3.20)

 - Designation of Primary Facility SAMPLE FORM (6.3.20)

 - Get Tested to Reduce the Spread of COVID-19 (6.17.20) – English